A proof of Reidemeister-Singer's theorem by Cerf's methods: Proof of Theorem

+Note that, when $k=0$, $W^u(p,X)$ has an empty intersection with the open sub-level set $f^{-1}\bigl((-\infty, f(p))\bigr)$.
+So, the condition of the lemma is fulfilled and the conclusion allows us to decrease arbitrarily the value of a local minimum.

-The lemma above holds true in a family (same proof).
-Moreover, $f$ has only to be a Morse function in a neighborhood of $D$.
-In particular, it applies for a generic path of functions.\\
+The lemma above holds true, with the same proof, in a family whose data $(f,p,D,a)$ depend smoothly on a parameter $s\in \R^m$ and fulfill the same assumptions for every $s$.
+Moreover, $f$ only has to be a Morse function in a neighborhood of $D$.
+In particular, it applies to non-generic functions or pseudo-gradients.\\